|

 Spalted Beech

 A nice attractive Beech for knife handle use.
-Average SG: .72

 Starting form the right, the first set is Spalted Beech in the raw.
 The second set is just treated with oil.
 The third set is double dyed with antique pine and a light coat of deep mahogany.
 The fourth set is double dyed with deep mahogany.

-It's getting harder and more expensive to get well marked pieces, but even 'medium' type pieces will still make for a nice handle.
-With Masur Birch it can be a bit of a lottery as to what the finished handle will look like because 'what you see is not always what you get' after shaping - such is the nature of many a piece of wood anyway...
+Masur Birch goes from plain and simple to being well marked, with heavily figured Masur Birch being highly sought after.
+Standard fare for many a Scandinavian type knife.
+Although it's getting harder and more expensive to get well marked pieces, even 'medium' figured pieces will still make for a nice handle.
+With Masur Birch it can be a bit of an unknown quantity as to what the finished handle will look like in terms of figuring because what you see before you start is not always what you end up with after shaping the handle.
+However, for the most part, a good nicely marked handle emerges giving any knife a very unique distinctive finish.

 |